-UCR now offers three remote proctoring solutions (none of which charge students or collect their data!).
+UCR now offers two "do it yourself" remote proctoring solutions (neither of which charge students or collect their data!).
 You can choose the strategy (or combination of strategies) that makes sense for you and your course.
 Keep in mind that no proctoring solution can completely eliminate academic misconduct.
 If you would like to talk more about assessment strategies, contact XCITE.

 - YuJa Video Proctoring